carpentries/instructor-training/learners/checkout.md

 ## Carpentries Terminology: Lessons vs Episodes
 A "lesson" corresponds to a single line in the lesson table and a single repository in GitHub (An example of a lesson: [R for Reproducible Scientific Analysis][r-gapminder]).
 The episodes within a lesson are numbered and listed in a collapsible window on the left side of the main lesson page.
-After 24 July, 2023, **you do NOT need to prepare a full lesson**, but should select a single episode within that lesson.
+After 14 August, 2023, **you do NOT need to prepare a full lesson**, but should select a single episode within that lesson.

 ::::::::::::::::::::::::::::::::::::::::::::::::::